What is a virtual office? A complete guide for small business owners

 A virtual office is a service that you can pay for, typically on a monthly basis, to get a real address that you can use as your own.

-The virtual office address is actually a very real office space.
+The virtual office address is actually a real office space.
 You just don’t happen to work there.
-But you definitely can with some providers as they offer great flexibility in renting desks and meeting rooms per hour, days or longer term.
+Although, some providers do offer services, such as renting desks and meeting rooms per hour, days or longer term.

-So it’s a real office address that you can display on your website, use to receive post (or mail if you’re American), and use for official purposes, including your company registration.
+A virtual office is a real office address that you can display on your website, use to receive post, and use for official purposes, including your company registration.

-When you start a company with Tide, you can select a virtual office address during the registration process and set it all up in one go.
-Easy.
-You can get started over here: Tide company registration service
+For example, when you start a company with Tide, you can select a virtual office address during the registration process and set it all up in one go.
+Get started with Tide’s company registration service.

 Like any business service, the exact features of the service depend on the provider, but most virtual office addresses share a few aspects.